90+ Natural Food Dye Alternatives for Sensory Activities

 Blue is probably the most difficult hue to replicate using natural ingredients, so make sure to keep your expectations realistic.
 But if you’re feeling up to the challenge, here are some good alternatives:

-Natural Substitutes for Purple Food Colouring
+Natural Substitutes for Purple Food Coloring

 Picture of purple cabbage, cut open.